-In October, GAMA joined with the National Business Aviation Association (NBAA) to release the findings of the latest survey conducted by The Harris Poll demonstrating the value of business aviation in providing safe, efficient transportation to companies of all sizes, particularly those located in smaller communities with little to no commercial airline service.
+In October, GAMA joined with the National Business Aviation Association (NBAA) to release the findings of the latest survey conducted by The Harris Poll demonstrating the value of business aviation in providing safe, efficient transportation to companies of all sizes, particularly those located in smaller communities with little to no commercial airline reform small aircraft design rules to be based on safety objectives rather than prescriptive outdated technologies.

 "Since 2009, we've said, 'No Plane No Gain,' and this updated survey confirms the power of the slogan," said GAMA President and CEO Pete Bunce.
 "General aviation aircraft are indispensable business productivity tools, allowing flexibility, connectivity and efficiency.
-But they are also on the front line, providing an essential transportation and supply link for those in need around the world."
+But they are also on the front line, providing an essential transportation and supply link for those in need around the world.